thrackle-io/forte-rules-engine/CONFIG.md

      ---

     `TRUM` stands for Tracker Update Mapped.
 It is a mapped tracker and requires a key to access the stored tracker value.
-Tracker values can be loaded into memory or placeholders.
+Tracker values can be loaded from memory or placeholders.
 An example would be:
    ```
         effect.instructionSet[4] = uint(LogicalOp.TRUM);
         effect.instructionSet[5] = 1;